rtCamp/rtsocial/readme.txt

 == Changelog ==

+= 2.1.5 =
+* Fixed bug with post excerpts on archive pages.
+Thanks to [iseroma](http://profiles.wordpress.org/iseroma/) for reporting this.

 = 2.1.4 =
-* Fixed bug with facebook counts on IE.
+* Fixed bug with facebook counts on IE. Thanks to [ward00](http://profiles.wordpress.org/ward00/) for reporting this.

 = 2.1.3 =
 * Fixed bug on archive pages